efinden/Modeling_IP_in_terrestrial_lunar_planetary_ice_TEM/README.md

 In order to apply these files, empymod must be installed.
 Please see https://empymod.emsig.xyz/en/stable/ for installation manual and guide on useage.

+The model applies many elements from the examples in the empymod-website.

 The files are:

 dielectric_data.py - which is a python library containg data with estimated electrical parameters for different ices, based on published results available in the open literature.